StefanoChiodino/today-stefano-learned/content/posts/hugo-host-and-deployment.md

 ---
 template: post
+title: "Hugo: write, deploy, host"
+slug: hugo-write-deploy-host
+draft: false
 date: 2016-05-21T20:51:00+00:00
 description: How to write content, deploy automatically and host your website
-draft: false
-slug: hugo-write-deploy-host
+category: Programming
 tags:
   - Hugo
   - Git
   - Github
   - Deployment
   - Nginx
   - Pagespeed
-title: "Hugo: write, deploy, host"

 ---
 In this port I'll show you how I write my posts, deploy them to the server, process them with [Hugo](https://gohugo.io) and host them on my [DigitalOcean](https://m.do.co/c/875cd23a5c97) server.